Close Menu

 The substantial gainful activity limit does NOT apply to people who receive SSI benefits.

 Instead, the SSA has set an income limit for people who receive SSI benefits that is based on the federal benefit rate (FBR).
-In 2022, the maximum FBR possible is $841 per month for an individual and $1,261 for a couple.
+In 2024, the maximum FBR possible is $943 per month for one person and $1415 for a couple.
+In 2023, the maximum FBR possible is $914 per month for an individual and $1,371 for a couple.
 Therefore, if your “countable income” is more than the FBR, your SSI benefits will end.
-If you need to learn more information about SSI benefits, then read our article, “SSI Benefits – What You Need to Know.”
+If you need to learn about SSI benefits, then review “SSI Benefits – What You Need to Know.”
 Additionally, SSI benefits can end if you get married.
-To learn more about marriage and how it may impact your SSI benefits, read here.
+Learn about marriage and how it may impact your SSI benefits.

 SOCIAL SECURITY’S TRIAL WORK PERIOD